10 Must Have Boat Gadgets for Sailing and Travel 2017

 After backpacking around the world, both with and without our kids, we’re pretty good at knowing what travel gear works in our backpacks, and what doesn’t.
 We have our favourite travel accessories that are invaluable to us while on the road.
 Some of them save space, some of them protect stuff, some of them organise stuff and some of them stop the kids getting bored and therefore annoying.
 Can our favourite backpacking travel gear really turn into must have boat gadgets for our sailing trip around the world?

 We’re starting a new adventure which involves us living aboard and travelling on our sailing boat.
 We’ve realised that some of our favourite and most useful backpacking gear is also going to be very useful when we live and travel full-time on the boat.
-Useful travel gadgets have now become must have boat gadgets.
+Useful travel gadgets have now become must have boat gadgets and sailing gadgets.

 A sailing boat is obviously nothing like a big backpack, but space and storage is still at a premium.
 It’s very tempting to fill the boat with stuff that would be nice to have, but we’re trying to think of it as a massive, floating backpack.
 We need to stick to must-haves, not would-be-nice-to-haves, and definitely not just-in-case-we-need-its.